iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 1000, and Maximum to 2000.
 When the flight controller is in a disarmed state, it will transmit a 990us pulse on the channel being configured.
 Once armed, the flight controller will begin outputting active throttles where the pulses will never be less than 1000us and will never exceed 2000us.

-We highly recommend that you coordinate your PX4 configuration with your module's :ref:`arming parameter settings <manual_advanced_arming>`.
-For example, suppose your module is configured to disarm on throttle commands between 0 and 2%, and to arm between 2 and 12.5%.
-When the flight controller is disarmed, we want our module to be as well.
-Since Vertiq modules use a range of 1000us to 2000us for PWM throttle parsing, we can easily map our percentages to the correct Disarmed, Minimum, and Maximum values.
-When disarmed, we want the flight controller to output a command that will disarm the module.
-So, we will set our Disarmed value to 1000us as it represents a 0% throttle.
-Now, we want to ensure the module arms when the flight controller does, so we'll adjust our minimum flight controller output to fall inside of our :ref:`arming region <arming_throttle_regions>`.
-To ensure we fall inside of the arming region, we will configure the flight controller to output a 2.5% throttle once armed.
-2.5% of our 1000us range is 25, so we'll set our Minimum to 1025us.
-The maximum is defined by the longest pulse Vertiq modules accept as PWM throttles, 2000us.

 .. warning::

   It is strongly encouraged that your Minimum throttle output from the flight controller lies outside of your module's disarming region.
 If your module disarms while in flight,